Scarcity vs Abundance — Comparative Matrix

 Psychological and Ritual Interventions

-- Onboarding rituals that signal safety and mutual commitment — cross-link: scarcity#path-coop
+- Onboarding protocols that signal safety and mutual commitment — cross-link: scarcity#path-coop

 - Community practices that rehearse cooperative norms and shared stewardship